tony-aw/tinycodet/README.md

-Doing the above, instead of attaching a package using `library()` or `require()`, can (often) be quite beneficial for several reasons. i.e. prevent overlapping namespaces, prevent overriding base/core R functions, prevent polluting the namespace, clarify which function came from which package, allowing a package to be loaded locally (like only within a function environment), etc.
+Doing the above, instead of attaching a package using `library()` or `require()`, can (often) be quite beneficial for several reasons. i.e. prevent overlapping namespaces, prevent overriding core R functions, prevent polluting the namespace, clarify which function came from which package, allowing a package to be loaded locally (like only within a function environment), etc.